Quetzal-framework/quetzal-CRUMBS/README.md

 # Updating the package

-  * create a *feature* branch, make updates to it.
+* Create a `feature` branch, make updates to it.
-  * Create tests for it
+* Test the feature
-  * Bump the version in setup.py
+* Bump the version in `setup.py`
-  * Bump the version of the whl file in the CircleCI config file
+* Bump the version of the `whl` file in `.circleci/config.yml`
 * Update the ChangeLog
 * Push to GitHub

-When you have a successful build, create a GitHub Pull Request (PR) to the develop branch.
-If it looks good, merge it.
-When that build succeeds, create a PR to the main branch, review it, and merge.
+When you have a successful build on https://app.circleci.com/pipelines/github/Becheler/quetzal-CRUMBS:
+* create a Pull Request (PR) to the develop branch
+* Merge the PR if it looks good.
+* When that build succeeds, create a PR to the main branch, review it, and merge.
+* Go get a beer and bless this new version with some luuuv.

 # Usage

 ## To visualize the parameter space: